Reporting

 Tip

-On the rating’s details page, select the Visible Internally Only option to hide the rating from the customer portal.
+On the rating’s details page, tick the Visible Internally Only checkbox to hide the rating from public and portal users.

 See also